-Pediatric brain cancer is the most deadly childhood cancer.
+Brain cancer is the deadliest childhood cancer.

-The Pacific Pediatric Neuro-oncology Consortium (PNOC) brings together the world's best 275+ clinicians and researchers to push for breakthroughs.
+The Pediatric Neuro-oncology Consortium (PNOC) brings together the world's best 275+ clinicians and researchers to push for breakthroughs.

 Dedicated to finding cures for pediatric brain cancers, PNOC is translating the latest findings in brain tumor biology into better treatments for children.